workkkfor2012/gemini-coder/README.md

 **Guiding principles:**

 - initialize popular chatbots—don't scrape responses
-- API tools—powerful necessities
+- API tools—powerful, yet simple to use
-- respect privacy—doesn't collect usage data
+- privacy first—100% local, zero telemetry
-- lightweight—about ~1MB of code
+- lightweight—about 1MB of code

 **CWC is for you if:**